-By section 24(2) of the National Prosecution Office Act (which commences 1 January 2016)

-Section 39 - by deleting "Attorney General and replacing with "Director of Public Prosecutions"
+By section 24(2) of the National Prosecution Office Act (which commences 1 January 2016) Section 39 - by deleting "Attorney General and replacing by deleting "Director of Public Prosecutions" and replacing with "Attorney General".

 By the Constitution Amendment Act (No. 1) 2017, No 8: